Multiple Beads-on-a-string: Dark Matter-Deficient Galaxy Formation in a Mini-bullet Satellite-satellite Galaxy Collision

 The separation of dark matter and baryons on various scales has been extensively studied on various scales, ranging from the GC scale \citep{Kim18, Ma20, Madau20} to the galaxy cluster scale \citep{Volker07, Milosavljevic07, Mastropietro08, McDonald22}, within the framework of the $\Lambda$CDM cosmology, using theoretical modeling and simulations.
 With regard to the DMDGs, we previously demonstrated this \emph{Mini-Bullet} scenario using idealized galaxy collision simulations in \citet[][hereafter Paper I]{Shin20}, where we used two different N-body hydrodynamics codes with distinct numerical schemes to constrain the collision parameter space.
 Furthermore, we showed that massive star cluster formation is indeed triggered by high-velocity galaxy collision and that the star cluster properties from the simulation are roughly in line with the observations \citep[][hereafter Paper II]{Lee21}.

 The \emph{Mini-Bullet} model is not the only one advanced so far to explain the DMDGs.
-One of the most frequently studied alternative mechanisms for the formation of these unique systems is tidal interaction that transfers dark matter to the more massive system (tidal stripping) \citep{Ogiya18, Maccio21, Jackson21, Ogiya22a, Moreno22, Montero-Dorta23, Mitrasinovic23}.
-In the case of DF2 and DF4, however, although there are measurements of their tidal distortion, the results do not require that the galaxies' dark matter was removed by tidal interaction \citep{Keim22}\footnote{Note that other studies, such as \citet{Muller19} also argued that there is no sign of stellar streams induced by tidal interaction nearby DF2 and DF4, which is also claimed by \citet{Montes21} with respect to DF2.
+One of the most frequently studied alternative mechanisms for the formation of these unique systems is tidal interaction that transfers dark matter to the more massive system (tidal stripping) \citep{Ogiya18, Maccio21, Jackson21, Ogiya22a, Moreno22, Montero-Dorta23, Mitrasinovic23, Katayama23}.
+In the case of DF2 and DF4, however, although there are measurements of their tidal distortion, the results do not require that the galaxies' dark matter was removed by tidal interaction \citep{Keim22}. \citet{Muller19} also argued that there is no sign of stellar streams induced by tidal interaction near DF2 and DF4, which is also claimed by \citet{Montes21} with respect to DF2.